valstat/valstat-rfc/README.md

-# P2192 -- a Function Return Protocol
+# Returns Protocol
+Any call has a return &trade;

 ## Why?